 Julie A. Hill has been a director of the Company since November 2004.
 Ms. Hill served on the former WellPoint Health Networks Inc. ("WHN") board of directors from March 1994 until WHN's merger with us in November 2004.
 Since December 2002, she has been the owner of The Hill Company (real estate company).
 From December 1998 to December 2002, Ms. Hill was the President and owner of Hiram-Hill Development Company (residential real estate development firm).
 Prior thereto, she was the Chairman, President and Chief Executive Officer of Costain Homes, Inc. (home builders), the U.S. division of Costain Group Plc, a London-based company, from 1988 to 1997.
 Ms. Hill is also a director of the Lord Abbett Family of Mutual Funds (mutual funds) and was a director of Lend Lease, Ltd. (international retail and residential property group) until November 2012.
-She serves on the Paul Merage School of Business Dean's Advisory Board and Center for Real Estate Advisory Board, the University of California at Irvine Foundation Board, the University of California at Irvine Social Ecology School, Dean's Leadership Council, the University of California at Irvine School of Medicine's Dean's Advisory Board and the University of California at Irvine School of Medicine's Dean's Advisory Board and the University of California at Irvine School of Medicine's Dean's Advisory Board and the University of California at Irvine School of Medicine's Dean's Advisory Board and the University of California at Irvine School of Medicine's Dean's Advisory Board and the University of California at Irvine School.
+At the University of California at Irvine, she serves on the Paul Merage School of Business Dean's Advisory Council and Center for Real Estate Advisory Board, the Foundation Board, the Social Ecology School's Dean's Leadership Council, the School of Medicine's Dean's Advisory Board and the Law School Board.